Get Rates Near You!

 There are more than 155 branches in Texas, so those who want to bank in person will have no problem finding a place to do so.

-Frost Bank offers three checking account options.
-The Personal account is the basic checking with an $8 monthly service fee, the Plus account with a $15 fee, and the Premium account with a $30 fee.
+Frost Bank offers three checking account options: the Personal account is basic checking with a $8 monthly service fee, the Plus account has a $15 fee, and the Premium account has a $30 fee.
 There are simple ways to waive those fees.
 The Premium account offers the most bells and whistles, including ATM refunds of up to $15 each statement cycle.

 Prosperity Bank